 .

-Have you ever said: “Nobody but you will notice that it wasn’t built right.
+Have you ever said: “Nobody but you will notice that it wasn’t built right.“

-… You might be an contractor
+… You might be a contractor

 .

-Have you ever said: “Yo trabajo muy duro por lo que me pagan.
+Have you ever said: “Yo trabajo muy duro por lo que me pagan.“

-… You might be an subcontractor
+… You might be a subcontractor

 .